-Be an Indigenous organization, non-profit grassroots group, traditional Indigenous government, or broad-based cooperative with collective ownership and decision making.
+Be an Indigenous non-profit grassroots community, organization, or government, with collective decision making.

 Have a bank account in the name of your organization or have an existing written agreement with a fiscal sponsor.
 (For Indigenous governments, please contact us to discuss.)

-KOEF supports emerging and grassroots Indigenous-led development projects and is often the first funding source for Indigenous organizations and projects.
-Grant amounts may range between $500 and $5,000 USD.
+Grant amounts requested may range between $500 and $5,000 USD maximum.
 KOEF is intended to be a springboard to enable start-up activities that can lead to sustainability.
-Upon successful completion of your initial grant and reporting, you may apply for subsequent grants of up to US$10,000.
-We will consider funding an organization a maximum of three times when there is evidence of progressive growth toward self-sufficiency and if you have secured additional sources of funding other than from Cultural Survival.
+Upon successful completion of your initial grant and reporting, you may apply for subsequent grants of up to $10,000 USD.
+Cultural Survival seeks to establish long-term relationships with our partners, and we look forward to progressive growth towards self-sufficiency and financing diverse, far-reaching and non-repetitive projects for your community.

 WHAT WE DO NOT FUND:

-Projects that do not originate from or are not led by an Indigenous community
+Projects that do not originate from or are not led by Indigenous Peoples

 Electoral campaign activities